A genuine adrenal fatigue diet focuses on when you

 Eating for adrenal health starts with supporting your body’s natural cortisol cycle

-— which in turn takes stress off of your adrenals.
-The goal is to prevent most of
+— which in turn reduces the stress on your adrenals.
+The goal is to prevent most

 eating.
-Over time, unstable cortisol levels can cause very unpleasant symptoms and
+Over time, unstable or high cortisol levels can cause very unpleasant adrenal

 To keep your cortisol levels as smooth as possible, eat three nutritious meals and

 two to three snacks throughout the day.
 Here is the schedule that we recommend:

 Working with your natural cortisol cycle